 The ever-popular Messier Catalog is the product of the famous French comet hunter Charles Messier and came from his observations during the 1700’s.
 While searching for a comet in September of 1758 he ran across an object above the southern horn of Taurus which looked like a comet, but unlike a comet, didn’t move.
 He decided to catalog observations like this so others looking for comets wouldn’t be confused.
 This object is known today as M1 or the Crab Nebula and the rest is history.

 Since Messier’s telescopes were far inferior to the ones used by amateurs today, he found only the biggest and brightest in the night sky.
 This puts them in the “showpieces of the night sky” category which makes them easy targets to locate from a dark sky observing site.
 This program is the oldest award in SAC and is an excellent place to start a deep-sky observing career.
 I often wonder what Charley would say if he could see what his catalog means today!

 110 Best NGC

-The 110 Best NGC was updated from the Royal Canadian Astronomical Society Observer's Handbook with the original title "100 Best NGC".
-In 1989, Steve Coe and I decided to add 10 more entries out of respect for the number of entries in the Messier Catalog, remove some of the mundane more northerly entries and add some southerly ones.
+The 110 Best NGC was updated from the Royal Canadian Astronomical Society Observer’s Handbook with the original title “100 Best NGC”.
+In 1989, we decided to add 10 more entries out of respect for the number of entries in the Messier Catalog, remove some of the mundane more northerly entries and add some southerly ones.
 For example the entries in Centaurus were added to the list.